-Hydrocodone is a semi-synthetic opioid drug, most commonly prescribed for pain management or cough suppression alongside other medications, including acetaminophen, antihistamines, antitussives, and expectorants.
-Hydrocodone is typically only prescribed by itself in its extended-release form for severe pain.
+Hydrocodone is a man-made opioid drug given by doctors to manage pain or suppress coughs.
+It is typically only prescribed by itself in an extended-release form for severe pain.

-- Serotonergic drugs* used to treat depression, anxiety, nerve pain and migraine headaches.
-These include cyclobenzaprine, methadone, fluvoxamine, paroxetine, sertraline.
+- Drugs used to treat depression, nerve pain and migraine headaches.

-- Antipsychotic drugs used to manage psychosis.
-These include Serentil, Prolixin, Loxitane, Haldol and Moban.
+- Drugs used to manage mental health issues like Serentil, Prolixin, Loxitane, Haldol and Moban.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.